zl95826/reactnative/README.md

 justify-content aligns elements along the main axis (horizontal or vertical, depending on the flex-direction property)

 run project: npx expo start

+## StatusBar

+backgroundColor property only works for Android, we cannot change the backgound color on iOS.
+We can adjust the text color on both platforms using prop barStyle="default".
+By default, dark texxt on iOS and white text on Android.

+## Alert vs Modal

+React Native provides an Alert API, which can be used to display native alert dialogs on Android and iOS.
+Alert dialogs were created to display short messages in the simplest way possible, and that’s why they are limited in their functionality.
+On the other hand, modals are used for complex displays.
+They require us to define the whole content by ourselves.
+By default, they provide event listeners like a back button handler. on Android we can’t show more than three buttons, and no option is provided to capture users’ inputs.
+Although iOS allows us to have many buttons and lets users input the data, we still can’t show images, charts, or have any kind of customization except text.